 Call us at 706-778-8645 or fill out the form below TODAY.

 As you can imagine, it's hard to focus on schoolwork and learning when you have a toothache.
-Help your students stay healthy by calling our office to request that Kelly, Jessica, Kimberly, or Dee Ann come to your classroom to share how they can keep their teeth healthy and cavity-free.
+Help your students stay healthy by calling our office to request that Jessica, Kelly, Kimberly, or Ashley come to your classroom to share how they can keep their teeth healthy and cavity-free.
 We'll even bring goody bags to help them get on track brushing and flossing!

 Myth: My parents have bad teeth so I'm doomed to have bad teeth too.

 Fact: Genetics helps determine the shape of your teeth and size of your jaw.
 While genetics also plays a role in determining your dental health and you may be more inclined to certain dental issues, you can be proactive and help to control your dental destiny by monitoring your diet and practicing excellent dental hygiene.